mustafabas/ScopicBidFrontEnd/README.md

 # ScopicBidFrontEnd

-To run application npm instal and npm run
+To run application npm instal and npm start